vincent-coding-zz/CodeU/README.md

 ## Tutoriel
 Please run the "launcher.py" file in a terminal.
 <img src="http://image.noelshack.com/fichiers/2019/13/3/1553717121-1.png">
-Puis executer la commande `python3 launcher.py`
+Then execute the command `python3 launcher.py`.